-Rebecca Cheetham Nursery and Children's Centre values freedom of speech and the expression of beliefs / ideology as fundamental rights underpinning our society's values.
+Rebecca Cheetham values freedom of speech and the expression of beliefs / ideology as fundamental rights underpinning our society's values.
 Both pupils and teachers have the right to speak freely and voice their opinions.
 However, freedom comes with responsibility and free speech that is designed to manipulate the vulnerable or that leads to violence and harm of others goes against the moral principles in which freedom of speech is valued.
 Free speech is not an unqualified privilege; it is subject to laws and policies governing equality, human rights, community safety and community cohesion.